Austin-Travis County EMS keeping up with new fentanyl trends ahead of big events

 Kyle Police Chief Jeff Barnett said some students know they’re taking something that has fentanyl in it, but they don’t know how lethal it is.

-Kyle Police said they’ve arrested a 20-year-old and 16-year-old linked to 400 counterfeit Percocet pills containing fentanyl.
+Kyle Police said it arrested a 20 year old and 16 year old linked to 400 counterfeit Percocet pills containing fentanyl.

 Parker said street versions of fentanyl change, and they keep track of the trends and notify crews on the ground, so they know what to look for as they respond to events.